 Spending time in the backcountry of Yellowstone is like being in another world.
 You’ll experience miles of beauty and tranquility, whether it’s hiking, snowshoeing, backpacking or camping.

 Camping requires a Backcountry Use Permit for all overnight stays.
 Campsites have a designated limit for the number of people and number of nights, for each location.
-Permits must be picked up, in person, no sooner than 48 hours in advance of trip, but can be reserved in advance.
-Applications are accepted Jan 1-Oct 31.
+Permits must be picked up, in person, no sooner than 48 hours in advance of your trip, but can be reserved in advance.
+Applications are accepted January 1 – October 31.
 Requests can be made by mail, by fax or in person, but not by phone or email.
-Permits are $25, regardless of the number of nights or people, but are non-refundable.
+Permits are $25, regardless of the number of nights or people, and are non-refundable.

 You can find more information on trip planning and can download the permit application at:

-The Yellowstone experience is like no other, regardless of your means of seeing it, but to really learn about the intricacies of the land, wildlife and history, a guided tour is well worth it.
-Summer tours are available by foot, vehicle or water, and winter offers unique transportation opportunities, such as Snowcoaches (similar to a passenger van), snowmobiles or Nordic skiing.
+The Yellowstone experience is unmatched, regardless of your means of seeing it, but to really learn about the intricacies of the land, wildlife and history, a guided tour is well worth it.
+Summer tours are available by foot, vehicle or water, and winter offers unique transportation opportunities, such as snowcoaches (similar to a passenger van), snowmobiles or Nordic skiing.
 In addition to park rangers, there are many private companies as well.
-Check the local Chambers of Commerce for suggestions or click the link below for more information:
+Check the local Chambers of Commerce for suggestions, or click the link below for more information:

 Detailed maps, concessionaires for skiing services and an instructional video to prepare for your adventure can all be found at: